Meet the Staff

 207-780-5835

-Robyn Dumont is a Research Analyst at Cutler Institute’s Justice Policy Program.
-Her primary interest is the juvenile justice population.
+Robyn Dumont, MPPM, is a Research Associate at Cutler Institute’s Justice Policy Program and serves as the Managing Director of the Survey Research Center.
+Her primary interest is the juvenile justice population and she provides guidance and analytical oversight on a handful of projects related to justice policy.
 She has authored and co-authored a number of recidivism reports, worked on projects related to youth detention rates as part of the Juvenile Detention Alternative Initiative (JDAI), and co-authored the 2015 Disproportionate Contact Report.
-She also contributed to the 2014 Maine Crime & Justice Data Book and co‑authored the 2015 Maine Crime Victimization Report.
-In addition to her work with juvenile and criminal issues, Ms. Dumont also works with the Survey Research Center at Cutler Institute.
+She also contributed to the 2014 Maine Crime & Justice Data Book and co‑authored the 2015 and 2022 Maine Crime Victimization Reports.

 hannah brintlinger